What can change your home equity?

 What makes home equity go down?

 The expression “what goes up must come down” usually doesn’t apply to real estate value and home equity.
-Nevertheless, specific changes by home owners or external changes in the market can cause equity to drop.
+Nevertheless, specific changes by homeowners or external changes in the market can cause equity in real estate to drop.

-- Low “comps.”
-If comparable properties in the area are not attracting desired prices, the market value appraisal will reflect these lower values.
+- Low value of comparable properties.
+If homes comparable to yours in the area (“comps”) are not attracting desired sale prices, the market value appraisal will reflect these lower values.

 - Home condition.
 A run-down, old-looking home is valued lower than a well-maintained, attractive property with modern appeal.